 There are no negative effects of northern pike on humans.

-Northern pike are prized game fish throughout their range and are a commercial food fish in eastern Europe.
+Northern pike is a prized game fish throughout its range and is a commercial food fish in eastern Europe.

 Northern pike is not currently threatened by extinction.
 The Departments of Natural Resources in states where they occur keep a close watch on population levels and can increase populations by stocking streams with northern pike raised in hatcheries.